This may seem odd coming from a Graduate with only 3 weeks experience of working in the industry, but…

 During the interview, smile and keep eye contact, body language is important when selling yourself, show enthusiasm and pay attention, there is nothing worse than talking to someone that looks bored.

 Don’t tell them everything!
 If you hated your last boss or had lots of problems in a previous role, avoid speaking about this for too long if at all, the interviewer doesn’t want drama at their business!

 If you only take one thing from this article, make it this – ask questions!
 Not questions that can be answered in the next stage of interviews or in a contract, such as Christmas holiday allowance, but questions that show your enthusiasm for the position.
-For example, ‘what are the prospects for growth in this position?’ ‘can I have a quick tour of the office?’; These question show you are seriously considering the role and want to see if the work space will suit you!
+For example, ‘what are the prospects for growth in this position?’ ‘can I have a quick tour of the office?’; These questions show you are seriously considering the role and want to see if the workspace will suit you!

 Don’t assume the interviewer knows you want the position, without begging, let them know that you would love to work with them!